sunshinescience/sunshinescience.github.io/_posts/2019-11-11-sql-big-query.md

     safe_query_job.to_dataframe()

 #### SELECT, FROM, WHERE
 We'll next be using some SQL keywords, which include SELECT, FROM, and WHERE in order to get data from specific columns based on specified conditions.
-The SELECT statement is used to select data from a database, the FROM statement is used to specify the table, and the WHERE is used for what row quality you're interested in.
+The SELECT statement is used to select data from a database, the FROM statement is used to specify the table (or database), and the WHERE is used for what row quality you're interested in.

 To write a SQL query that selects a single column from a single table, write the following: